muratx10/va-z/README.md

 Name's __Vasili__ and I build stuff, mostly in JavaScript.

-Currently looking for work as a Junior Front-end Developer.
+Currently looking for work as a Front-end Developer.

 Check out [my full résumé][resume] to see if my skills would be helpful to your team.

 #### :white_check_mark: Have experience with:
 <p>